ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    * If the AIF format is used, each scope entry is encoded as per {{RFC9237}}.
 If a scope entry expresses a set of roles to take in a group as per this document, the object identifier "Toid" specifies the group name and MUST be encoded as a CBOR text string, while the permission set "Tperm" specifies the roles that the Client wishes to take in the group.

-      The AIF format is the default format for application profiles of this specification, and is preferable for those that aim to a compact encoding of scope.
+      The AIF format is the default format for application profiles of this specification, and is preferable for those that aim for a compact encoding of scope.
 This is desirable especially for application profiles defining several roles, with the Client possibly requesting for multiple roles combined.

       {{cddl-ex-0}} shows an example in CDDL notation {{RFC8610}} where scope uses the AIF format.